Danish start for 'complete' 2022 Tour de France - RFI

 Cycling fans can look forward to a pulsating penultimate day with a time trial over a 40km course.

+The 2022 route looks favourable to all-rounders who can master the time-trial, such as reigning two-time champion Tadej Pogacar and his compatriot, Olympic champion Primoz Roglic.

-The 2022 route slightly favours time-trial specialists with over 50km of time trials, although riders will also face five massive mountain stages.
+There are two time-trial stages over more than 50km, although riders will also be put to the test over five massive mountain stages.

+Pogacar, however, denied he would be favourite for a third yellow jersey.

+"I've won two so I'm more confident but every year is different so it's back to zero," the UAE Emirates team rider said.

 The race also takes in the pilgrimage town of Lourdes and the picturesque medieval city of Carcassonne in southwest France.